Professor Mary Hickson

 - Member of the judging panel for the NIHR Integrated Clinical Academic awards.

-My teaching activities are to support the undergraduate dietetic degree programme leading the project development module, project supervision, as well as delivering lectures in the field of nutrition, dietetics and ageing.
+My teaching activities are to support the undergraduate dietetic degree program, particularly the project development module, project supervision, as well as delivering lectures in the field of nutrition, dietetics and ageing.

 My research interests fall under two broad fields: